hepplerj/Dissertation/chapters/manuscript-ch3.md

 appears, Stanford played a role in helping create the group.
 Stanford supported the expressway because it would serve as a much-needed traffic artery to the Park.
-Donald Carlson noted that "Stanford is a nasty word" and the university was "not goig to suddenly turn on any lights, show the truth and make them love us."
+Donald Carlson noted that "Stanford is a nasty word" and the university was "not going to suddenly turn on any lights, show the truth and make them love us."
 Carlson did not "see much harm in our taking a background role in the Traffic Action Committee" and provide public support to the mayor and city council who were "anxious to get the thing turned around somehow and get some of